November 22nd is officially Cranberry Relish Day and Go For A Ride Day.

 Did you know that on this day in 1995, the first of Disney’s “Toy Story” movies were released to theaters in the US?
 It was the first entirely computer-animated feature film to be released.

-Keep reading for more facts about November 22
+Keep reading for more interesting facts about November 22nd in history!

 After 20 years of work, the Leaning Tower of Pisa had its lean corrected by 17.7 inch (45 cm).